zukunft/zukunft.com/docs/code_functions_all.md

     \-- api_json - section for function api_json not yet defined that it should be api in /system/sys_log_list.php
     \-- api_array - section for function api_array not yet defined that it should be api in /system/sys_log_list.php
     \-- add - section for function add not yet defined that it should be modify in /system/sys_log_list.php
+    \-- is_empty - section for function is_empty is expected to be info in /system/sys_log_list.php
     \-- display - section for function display not yet defined that it should be display in /system/sys_log_list.php
     \-- display_admin - section for function display_admin not yet defined that it should be display in /system/sys_log_list.php
     \-- get_html - section for function get_html is expected to be set and get in /system/sys_log_list.php